 A deed in lieu of foreclosure is an alternative option that involves the transfer of the title from the homeowner to the lender.
-This voluntary transaction relinquishes the home owner of his or her rights to the property, in exchange for a release from the mortgage.
-Obtaining approval for a deed in lieu of foreclosure is best accomplished with the help of a Miami foreclosure defense attorney, as many lenders are hesitant to offer this option since it means payment will not be received.
+This voluntary transaction relinquishes the homeowner of his or her rights to their Miami property, in exchange for a release from the mortgage.
+Obtaining approval for a deed in lieu of foreclosure is best accomplished with the help of our Miami foreclosure defense attorneys , as many lenders are hesitant to offer this option since it means payment will not be received.

-While the process for securing a deed in lieu will ultimately depend on the lender, here are three steps that all borrowers pursuing this option can expect to take.
+While the process for securing a deed in lieu of foreclosure in Miami will ultimately depend on the lender, here are three steps that all borrowers pursuing this option can expect to take.

 Once the application is submitted, the loan servicer will complete a title search to confirm the title has no other liens against it.
-If there are none uncovered, or those which exist are also held by the bank that holds the first mortgage, the bank may grant approval.
-Some banks require that a short sale is attempted before a deed in lieu can be accepted, but a skilled lawyer can often negotiate around this requirement.
-Similarly, some lenders will attempt to reserve the right to seek a deficiency judgment after accepting a deed in lieu of foreclosure in Florida, and a lawyer will be essential in avoiding this judgment.
+If there are none uncovered, or those which exist are also held by the bank that holds the first mortgage, the loan servicer may grant approval.
+Some banks in Miami require that a short sale is attempted before a deed in lieu can be accepted, but a skilled foreclosure defense attorney can often negotiate around this requirement.
+Similarly, some lenders will attempt to reserve the right to seek a deficiency judgment after accepting a deed in lieu of foreclosure in Florida, and a foreclosure defense attorney will be essential in avoiding this judgment.
 If the terms have been agreed upon by both parties, the homeowner will then need to sign a grant deed in lieu of foreclosure, officially transferring ownership, as well as an estoppel affidavit which demonstrates his or her voluntary action and the full terms of the agreement.

-If you have fallen behind on mortgage payments and are interested in learning more about alternatives to foreclosure, it is time to arrange a consultation with a Miami foreclosure defense attorney.
-Our firm offers free consultations to struggling borrowers, and can help you determine the right course of action.
-Give our office a call today to schedule a meeting with a member of our team before it is too late.
+If you have fallen behind on mortgage payments and are interested in learning more about alternatives to foreclosure, it is time to arrange a consultation with our Miami foreclosure defense attorneys.
+Our Coral Gables firm offers free consultations to struggling borrowers, and can help you determine the right course of action.
+Contact Graham Legal, P.A. today to schedule a meeting with a member of our team before it is too late.